 Two research, one end

 In “Study 1,” Hall and his colleagues used facts collected from the Longitudinal Study of American Youth between 2009 and 2011.
-They investigated whether or not or now not there has been a hyperlink between social media use and “direct” social touch, that is defined as getting out of the residence, putting out with pals, talking on the phone, or engaging in any form of organization hobby, bar spiritual ones.
+They investigated whether or not or now not there has been a hyperlink between social media use and “direct” social touch, which is defined as getting out of the residence, putting out with pals, talking on the phone, or engaging in any form of organization hobby, bar spiritual ones.

 Jeffrey Hall